KarolyRobert/couchdb-designer/README.md

      - These functions must be named.
 (This is a benefit because the syntax check doesn't indicated as wrong.)
      - The functions must be exported with **module.exports = { functionName, otherFunction }**
      - If the file contain only one function with the same name as file itself then becomes to String field containing the proper function implementation.
 Otherwise if it contain more then one function or different named function then becomes to object type field with the proper content.
+     - You can export constans as well for example a **reduce** constat for a "view" to use built-in coucdb reducer.

 >By the feature: js file contain only one function with the same name as file itself then becomes to String field.
 You can create more sophisticated structure.
 For example if you have several update functions writen in a single **updates.js** file you can even create an **updates** directory with additional files followed rules of same name function.
 This way the result will be an updates object containing the updates.js and the updates directory content.

 ##### Example directory structure for two design documents: